On-farm Research Collaborative Project: Non-biased, Research-based, and Grower-driven

 Why should I get involved in this project?

 1. The project has a main goal of improving yields and/or minimizing input costs, increasing overall efficiency.

 2. The project will help producers learn the best ways to design an on-farm test so they can obtain reliable information on a specific question related to their own farms.

 3. The outcomes from this project will empower our producers to make sound decisions with confidence and will aid researchers in identifying and communicating areas for future research.

 Who are the key players?

-1. Kansans farmers: Farmers are the main players, the ones who will implement the trials, collect the data and utilize the results.
+1. Kansas farmers: Farmers are the main players, the ones who will implement the trials, collect the data and utilize the results.

 2. Extension Agricultural Agents: The agents are the “gatekeepers” of this project.
 They will work very closely with farmers and can assist, if needed, with information and/or help on implementing the trials.

-3. K-State Extension State Specialists and Area Agronomists: K-State faculty will assist Extension agents and Kansas farmers in developing the protocols, implementing trials and analyzing the data generated at the on-farm scale.
+3. K-State Extension State and Area Specialists: K-State faculty will assist Extension agents and Kansas farmers in developing the protocols, implementing trials and analyzing the data generated at the on-farm scale.